-ix) A notification message appears to inform that the pipeline is successfully updated.
+xiii) A notification message appears to inform the user that the pipeline is successfully updated.

-- x) Open the Mongo DB Reader component by a click on it. - xi) The Mongo DB Reader gets the 'Configuration' properties tab.
+- xiv) Open the Mongo DB Reader component by a click on it. - xv) The Mongo DB Reader gets the 'Configuration' properties tab.

-xii) Modify the values for the Limit or Request section from the Configuration tab.

-xiii) Click the 'Save Component in Storage' (sicon.
+- xvi) Modify the values for the Limit or Request section from the Configuration tab. - xvii) Click the 'Save Component in Storage' icon.